dermesser/uvco/README.md

 * File functionality (`read`, `write`, `mkdir`, `unlink`, ...)
 * A libcurl integration, allowing e.g. HTTP(S) downloads.
 * A libpqxx integration, for asynchronous interaction with PostgreSQL databases.
-* A threadpool for synchronous or CPU-bound tasks
+* A threadpool for running synchronous or CPU-bound tasks
 * A `SelectSet` for polling multiple promises at once
+* Cancellation safety: dropped promises will cancel the underlying coroutine.

 ## Context